baka-rust/lain/README.md

 == // equivalent
 != // not equivalent
 ! // not arg0
+|| // boolean or of args
+&& // boolean and of args
-|| // bitwise or of args
+| // bitwise or of args
-&& // bitwise and of args
+& // bitwise and of args
 ```